Glengormley High School

-Glengormley Integrated High School is a secondary school in the town of Newtownabbey in County Antrim, Northern Ireland.
+Integrated College Glengormley is a secondary school in the town of Newtownabbey in County Antrim, Northern Ireland.
 It was opened in September 1971.

 It is a non-selective school accepting children from all academic backgrounds.
 The school is situated approximately 15 minutes from Belfast City in a large suburb of Belfast.
 The grounds are extensive with three main teaching buildings, gardens, greenhouse, tennis and basketball courts, running track, rugby and football pitches.
-A new sixth form centre has been added and also an indoor gym and sports hall.
+A new sixth form center has been added and also an indoor gym and sports hall.

 The school received specialist status as an ICT Academy.
-It has close links with local primary schools and encourages pupils to volunteer within the community via the Duke of Edinburgh Scheme.
+It has close links with local primary schools and encourages pupils to volunteer within the community via the Duke of Edinburgh's Award scheme.

 Athletics

 The school has a number of sports clubs including hockey, football and netball, A dance squad has been established.
 A number of ex-students have gone on to achieve sporting success including playing for Manchester United Football Club and representing Northern Ireland Under 21 netball.